Skip to main content

 Advocacy and Education

-Educational Leaders work in public and private schools and universities, as well as in social agencies, unions, community organizations, policy organizations, and educational think tanks.
-Increasingly, educational advocates need to understand how to collaborate with others to achieve their goals through collective and/or community action.
-In this course, we examine how social movements and advocacy organizations have influenced policy and practice in educational institutions.
+Educational Leaders work in public & private schools & universities, as well as in social agencies, unions, community organizations, policy organizations, & educational think tanks.
+Increasingly, educational advocates need to understand how to collaborate with others to achieve their goals through collective &/or community action.
+In this course, we examine how social movements & advocacy organizations have influenced policy & practice in educational institutions.
 How do these organizations mobilize to achieve their purpose?
-This course examines the strategies and tactics that successful advocates use to organize constituencies and achieve their purposes.
+This course examines the strategies & tactics that successful advocates use to organize constituencies & achieve their purposes.

 Course #